I was searching through my Evernote and found an old note I’d created titled: “HLH: Our 3 Major Roadblocks.”

 So anyways, what I find fascinating is the process I used to evaluate these problems.

-It was a series of questions I asked myself, and here they are:
+It was a series of questions I asked myself:

 – What is The Problem?